 Occupational Therapy Program

 The University of Mary Occupational Therapy Doctorate degree is offered in Bismarck, ND (main campus), Fargo, ND, and Billings, MT.
-The main campus is located in Bismarck, North Dakota, with satellite campuses in Fargo, ND and Billings, MT.
+The main campus is located in Bismarck, North Dakota, with satellite locations in Fargo, ND and Billings, MT.

 The Occupational Therapy Doctorate degree is designed for students who have a bachelor's degree.
 This program takes 3 years to complete, which includes 24 weeks of Level II fieldwork experiences and a 16-week doctoral capstone experience.

 Occupational Therapy Doctoral Program Highlights

 Grounded in Christian, Catholic, and Benedictine values, the Occupational Therapy doctoral program at the University of Mary offers unique learning experiences and opportunities within a supportive healthcare community: